-The Scandinavian markets have been subjected to very similar conditions to our domestic market in the UK and the strength of the US Dollar in particular resulted in a broadly comparable outcome for the Group's Scandinavian operations to that of the previous year.
-The integration of Proxy into the Group has continued with a large degree of alignment in the product listings, processes and procedures being achieved during the year under review.
+The Scandinavian markets have been subjected to very similar conditions to our domestic market in the UK and the weakness of the Swedish Krona against the US Dollar in particular resulted in the Swedish Krona reaching all-time lows in currency markets.
+Despite this, Proxy contributed to the Group's profit that was generated in the second half of the financial year.

+The integration of Proxy into the Group has been continuing with the alignment of processes and procedures being achieved during the year under review.

-It is encouraging to report that two of Proxy's hero products, the Pokémon toy products range from Jazwares and the extensive range of Funko collectable Pop! figurines, have sold well in the Scandinavian territories and continue to be solid brands.
+Proxy's existing stable of hero products, Pokémon (from Jazwares) and the extensive range of Funko collectable Pop! figurines, have all sold well during the year.
+These solid brands are being augmented as we move into 2024 by the addition of: